kazimkazam/photo-gallery/README.md

 The SPA fetches all photos from Pexels API (https://www.pexels.com/api/documentation/).
 To find a random word to search for related photos, the SPA uses the random-words package (https://www.npmjs.com/package/random-words).

+The Footer component was not planned to be like it is, i.e., not even looks like a footer...
+But I'll leave this way for now.
+This way, is also preety fast to change the component's look to whatever we may want to.

 The website is running on:

 - "@reduxjs/toolkit": "^1.9.1",